chuckstack/introduction/README.md

-# ChuckStack Introduction
+# Chuck-Stack Introduction

 ## Purpose
-The purpose of the ChuckStack is to provide organizations with a technology stack that maximizes productivity.
+The purpose of the Chuck-Stack is to provide organizations with a technology stack that maximizes productivity.
 It's optimized for the AI world where innovation and efficiencies can come from anyone at any level.

 To support this project and its teaching efforts ...

-To learn more about the ChuckStack organization, see our website ...
+To learn more about the Chuck-Stack organization, see our website ...

-## ChuckStack
+## Chuck-Stack
 - [GitHub](https://github.com/) (code, information, collaboration) - best tool for managing "information".
 It provides most options for AI amplification.
 - [NixOS](https://nixos.org/) (OS) - create operating systems (OS) for application delivery to anywhere from desktops to servers to tablets.
 Easiest way to describe and deploy and maintain the right OS tools to the right role.
 - [Incus](https://linuxcontainers.org/incus/docs/main/) (virtualization) - container and VM tool to enable sub-organizations to innovate and deploy applications.
 Best virtualization tool that starts simple and scales to enterprise levels.